 state to Requestor in writing or by electronic communication its reasons for refusing to disclose.

-In exceptional circumstances, if Provider requires additional time to respond to the Requestor, Provider shall inform the Requestor of the cause of the delay, providing a new date by which it will provide its response under this Section.
+In exceptional circumstances, if Provider requires additional time to respond to the Requestor, Provider shall inform the Requestor of the cause of the delay, and state a new date by which it will provide its response under this Section.

-Disclosure can be reasonably refused, consistent with the general policy stated herein, including, for example, the reason that the Service Provider has already published Customer contact details in Whois as the result of termination of privacy and proxy service;
+Disclosure can be reasonably refused, for reasons consistent with the general policy stated herein, including, but not limited to:

+the reason that the Service Provider has already published Customer contact details in Whois as the result of termination of privacy and proxy service;

+that the Customer has objected to the disclosure and has provided [adequate] reasons against disclosure;

+that the Provider has found [adequate] reasons against disclosure [Note: this is the “default situation that we have discussed and agreed to on the list, e.g., when it is August in Paris and the Registrant is a Battered Women’s Shelter… ];

-that the Customer has objected to the disclosure and has provided compelling reasons against disclosure; or that the Customer has surrendered its domain name registration in lieu of disclosure, if the Service Provider offers its Customers this option.
+that the Customer has surrendered its domain name registration in lieu of disclosure, if the Service Provider offers its Customers this option.

+Requestor shall understand and honor the standard that PPSAI Reveal will be limited to "slam dunk" cases of obvious clear-cut infringement in which the Requestor presents an obvious clear-cut case of trademark or copyright infringement and in which the Customer does not provide, or the Provider is unable to find, a clear or reasonable defense to the use of the trademark or copyright, including but not limited to: the Customer is commonly known by the name (e.g., last names), the Customer is using the domain name and/or trademark mark before the Requestor’s trademark existed, the Customer is making using the copyrighted material or trademark for fair use, fair dealing, parody and/or tribute sites, or for education, research and advertising using competitors’ names (in countries where such conduct is legal).

-[Disclosure cannot be refused solely for lack of a court order, subpoena, or pending civil action, UDRP or URS proceeding, nor solely based on the fact that the request is based on intellectual property infringement in content on a website associated with the domain name.]
+[Disclosure cannot be refused solely for lack of a court order, lack of a subpoena, or lack of a pending civil action, lack of a UDRP or lack of a URS proceeding, nor solely based on the fact that the request is founded on alleged intellectual property infringement in content on a website associated with the domain name.]

 If refusal to disclose is based on objection to disclosure by the Customer, Requestor must be informed of the reasons for objection.